 David says Dr. Lin thoroughly prepared him for what was to come.

 After his first surgery, David was eager to complete the post-op period, typically three to six months long, as quickly as possible.

 “In the back of my mind, I thought, ‘I’ll reduce the time by half.’
 That was just my ego talking,” David says.

 In the end, he followed the post-op rehabilitation plan very closely with the encouragement of Dr. Lin and the persistence of his physical therapist.

-At the UPMC Centers for Rehab Services: Monroeville – Corporate One, Tom O’Malley, PT, MS, helped David make a full recovery by developing a personalized rehabilitation plan and safely returned him to his active lifestyle.
+At the UPMC Rehabilitation Institute outpatient rehabilitation clinic in Monroeville, Tom O’Malley, PT, MS, helped David make a full recovery.
+O’Malley developed a personalized rehabilitation plan and safely returned David to his active lifestyle.

 “To this day, I am so thankful for following the plan as it was outlined, because I believe that that was the key.”
 David says.
 “Beyond the surgical procedure, I think that following the post-op plan was the biggest part of my success with both operations.”

 ‘The Forrest Gump of Woodland Hills’

 After his surgeries, David’s mental rehabilitation became just as important as the physical.
 To avoid becoming lazy as he recovered, David walked the roads of the Woodland Hills area twice a day.

 “During this rehab time, it was very common to see me out there,” David says.
 “My arm was in a sling with a pillow, so even if you didn’t know who I was, people would be going by just beeping the horn.
 A lot of people who didn’t know me came to know me just from seeing me on this regular walking routine for months.
 The community quickly came to know me as the ‘Forrest Gump of Woodland Hills.’”